Owning Your Experience

 position.
 This must be done within the allotted time frame allowed

-by PMF regulations.
-Agency PMF Coordinators, supervisors, and
+Agency PMF Coordinators, supervisors, and mentors should be

-mentors should be familiar with their agency's ERB requirements and
+familiar with their agency's ERB requirements and any additional

 certification.
 Please work closely with your agency to

 ensure all is completed on time.
-The PMF Program requirements
+Fellows can only convert at the

-- An Individual Development Plan (IDP) that includes the training
+- An Individual Development Plan (IDP) that outlines the training

 and development plans for the next two years.